 The mission of the Board is supported by Metro Nashville Community Oversight (MNCO), a department of Metropolitan Nashville Government.
 MNCO began accepting complaints of MNPD misconduct on April 1st, 2019.
-Since that date, MNCO has received a total of 35 allegations of misconduct.
 MNCO investigators examine all complaints, collect evidence, and issue resolution reports to the COB.

 This statistical report describes the number and types of MNPD misconduct allegations that have been reported to MNCO and assesses the demographic characteristics of complainants.
 Since no cases have been mediated or had a finding based on investigatory findings, this report does not show case outcomes or recommended discipline.
-Results in the report reflect the current investigations as of January 17, 2020.
+Results in the report reflect the current investigations as of July 16, 2020.
 Future results may differ as more information on cases becomes available.